-I’ve long admired this handsome black and white kitchen by design great Steven Gambrel.
+I’ve long admired the great design of a handsome black and white Steven Gambrel kitchen.

-What’s interesting to me is how it skillfully employs the ultra-popular black-and-white theme though not in the usual way.
+What’s interesting to me about this iconic Steven Gambrel kitchen is how it skillfully employs the ultra-popular black-and-white theme though not in the usual way.
 Rather than focusing on white cabinets with black counters, the designer has taken it very boldly to the floor and walls through the use of tile.
 Glossy black bricks tiles behind the range and on the remaining backsplash essentially create black walls articulated by high contrast light grout.
-Equally dramatic and even more muscular in terms of effect is the 3-D illusion floor created by a black, white and gray small-scale pattern on cement tiles.
+Equally dramatic, and even more muscular in terms of effect, is the 3-D illusion floor created by a black, white and gray small-scale pattern on cement tiles.
 Apart from the red knobs on the Wolf range there is no distracting color to dilute the concept.

 Yet there’s an interesting back story on this 6700-square foot house called Redcraft in Southampton, at the tip of New York’s Long Island.
 Set on a 3.3 acre estate not far from the Atlantic Ocean, the house has 7 bedrooms and 6-1/2 baths and central air conditioning.
 There is a pool and guest quarters.
 While the exterior and formal gardens are original to the 1897 structure, the interior had been changed and then redone by Mr. Gambrel.
 While I don’t know the identity of the owner, the property is currently a furnished rental for $250,000 a month ($350,000 August-Labor Day) or $850,000 yearly.
 No surprise that the real estate listing shows the house available next month.
 Winter is off-season in the Hamptons.